Physics-Driven Local-Whole Elastic Deformation Modeling for Point Cloud Representation Learning: Introduction

-Specifically, existing methods often expand local information to the whole level through multi-scale operations (e.g., the hierarchical structure of PointNet++) or max-pooling operations (e.g., global feature aggregation in PointNet).
+Specifically, existing methods often expand local information to the global level through multi-scale operations (e.g., the hierarchical structure of PointNet++) or max-pooling operations (e.g., global feature aggregation in PointNet).
 This process of aggregating information solely in the feature space does not explicitly model and capture the interrelationship between local and whole structures.
 For example, DGCNN captures local geometric structures using dynamic graph convolutional networks, but its layer-by-layer expansion of local information remains a passive, lacking explicit modeling of the relationship between part and whole structural features.

-In the real world, objects undergo elastic deformation under external forces, and this deformation gradually affects the whole structure through the propagation of forces from local regions, thereby altering the object's geometric properties.
-As shown in Figure~\ref{fig1}, objects change to different degrees when forces of different magnitudes are applied to them.
-Based on this, we propose a physics-driven self-supervised learning method for point cloud representation, which captures the deformation effects between local and whole shapes by introducing the force propagation mechanism from elasticity theory.
+In nature, the shape of objects is often governed by the forces acting upon them.
+When an object is subjected to external forces, slight deformations first occur in its local regions.
+These deformations propagate through structural connections, causing global shape changes.
+This transition from ``local stress" to ``global response" reveals the inherent coupling relationships among the parts of an object.
+Meanwhile, recent research \cite{kadambi2023incorporating} has shown that physical modeling not only provides interpretability and inductive capability, but can also be embedded into deep networks as structural constraints to enhance the performance of data-driven methods on downstream detection tasks.
+As shown in Figure~\ref{fig1}, incorporating the physics-driven approach enables more effective discrimination of fine-grained features both intra-class and inter-class.
+Inspired by this, we incorporate a physics-driven mechanism into the data-driven method to extract local and whole structural shape relationships from object deformations.
 Specifically, we design a dual-task encoder-decoder framework.
-The encoder is responsible for learning the geometric information and physical properties of the point cloud from both the point cloud data and its corresponding tetrahedral mesh representation.
-The learned features are then input into two decoders: one decoder models the whole geometric shape of the point cloud using implicit fields, while the other decoder uses data-fidelity loss function and physics-informed loss function to predict local deformations, simulating the force propagation relationship between local and global structures.
+The encoder is responsible for learning the geometric information and physical properties of object from both the point cloud data and its corresponding tetrahedral mesh representation.
+The learned features are then input into two decoders: one decoder models the whole geometric shape of the point cloud using implicit fields, while the other decoder uses data-fidelity loss function and physics-informed loss function to predict local deformations, learning the force propagation relationship between local and whole structures.
 The main contributions of our method are as follows: